Register now for the Open Source Security Summit on December 7, 2023!

 It’s not enough to open source, we need to incentivize people to look at the code.
 I would rather have an open source project than a closed source - there’s a better chance of getting a good outcome.”

 Schneier also discussed the future of passwords and authentication.
 He offered as an example: when people don’t use a password manager, they often rely on the “forgot password” reset option to get into their accounts via their email.
-Which means, the security of your email is what is securing your other accounts, just like the security of the contents of your phone is ensured by the security of your physical phone and your ability to get into it: “That’s why someone hacking your gmail account is so valuable.
+Which means, the security of your email is what is securing your other accounts, just like the security of the content on your phone is ensured by the security of your physical phone and your ability to get into it: “That’s why someone hacking your gmail account is so valuable.
 They can change all your other passwords.”
 And that is why the first priority after getting a password manager is to secure your email accounts.

 While passwordless authentication is gaining traction and popularity as a concept, Schneier believes passwords are here to stay: